 Masiel Encarnación received her bachelor's degree in sociology from the University of Massachusetts Amherst and has spent her career serving youth from disadvantaged backgrounds.
 Before coming to Oliver, Masiel was the director of a college access program at Raw Art Works in Lynn, MA.
 The community she served was one of the most dangerous in the state, with over 30 gangs and nearly half of all violent crime being gang-related.
 During her time at RAW she effectively created and facilitated programming in a multiple of topic areas relevant to students of color and their families.
 Masiel is a proud Afro-Latina who’s also passionate about fitness and social justice.

-Alex is an alumnus of the Oliver Scholars Program.
-He graduated Concord Academy in 2011 and Dickinson College in 2015, with a BA in sociology.
+Alex is an Alumnus of Oliver Scholars.
+He graduated from Concord Academy in 2011 and Dickinson College in 2015, with a BA in sociology.
 While in high school and college, he engaged in mentoring and guiding his peers in his roles as a Resident Adviser and a member of Scroll and Key, a group of male seniors brought together in their final year to give back to the community and leave a positive impact.
-Prior to joining the Oliver Scholars Program in September 2016, Alex worked as a Paralegal Casehandler for The Legal Aid Society.
+Prior to joining Oliver Scholars in September 2016, Alex worked as a Paralegal Casehandler for The Legal Aid Society.
 Alex believes that without Oliver, he would not be where he is today and is grateful to have the opportunity to give back and recruit future Scholars.

-Leovanny is an alumnus of the Oliver Scholars Program, graduating from Brooklyn Friends School in 2010 and Bowdoin College in 2014, with a B.A. in Government and Legal Studies.
+Leovanny is an Alumnus of Oliver Scholars, graduating from Brooklyn Friends School in 2010 and Bowdoin College in 2014, with a B.A. in Government and Legal Studies.
 He has demonstrated continuous involvement with Oliver after completing the program, including as a summer counselor and as a member of the Junior Board.
 His wide breadth of interests is not limited to social justice causes; you might find him rock climbing in the Gunks or at Brooklyn Boulders, building a website in a café, or even visiting Hong Kong.
-After working for over a year in administration at the Corlears School, Leovanny joined the Oliver Scholars programs team in November of 2016.
+After working for over a year in administration at the Corlears School, Leovanny joined Oliver Scholars in November 2016.
 He is excited to join the team and is looking forward to giving back to the community that he feels gave so much to him.

 Heidi Idrovo joined the Oliver team in March 2014.
 A native New Yorker, Heidi attended CUNY Lehman, majoring in English Literature with in a minor in Multimedia Journalism.
 After receiving her undergraduate degree, Heidi worked as a Visitor Services Representative for the South Street Seaport Museum giving tours, assisting in the maintenance of its collections and spreading the word on the importance of preserving New York’s historic landmarks.

-Amanda Johnson joined The Oliver Scholars Program in 2013.
-Originally from the Boston area, Amanda graduated from Thayer Academy, and holds a BA in Art History from Drew University and an MA in Applied Linguistics from Teachers College, Columbia University.
+Amanda Johnson joined Oliver Scholars in 2013.
+Originally from the Boston area, Amanda holds a BA in Art History from Drew University and an MA in Applied Linguistics from Teachers College, Columbia University.
 Amanda taught English and developmental writing at the college level before transitioning into the nonprofit sector.
 She spent six years at Figure Skating in Harlem, first as Assistant Skating Director and Academic Coordinator, and then as Director of Programming.
 Amanda’s work with underrepresented students earned her Drew University’s 2014 Young Alumni Achievement Award.
 In her spare time, Amanda serves as a mentor with Of Home, Family, and Future, an organization that helps students from the foster care system succeed in college.
-Amanda also sits on Brooklyn Ice’s Junior Board, and works as a coach with Central Park Ice, the largest synchronized skating program in New York City.
+Amanda also works as a coach with Central Park Ice, the largest synchronized skating program in New York City.

 Tarmla Small joined Oliver Scholars in July 2015.
 A graduate of Wesleyan University, she is passionate about closing the achievement gap, and connecting under-represented students to elite educational opportunities that support and nurture their academic and professional ambitions.
 Tarmla brings over 15 years of experience in nonprofit education, with eight of those years managing admissions.
 Prior to coming to Oliver, Tarmla served in the Counseling, Admissions and Preparatory components at Prep for Prep, and won the Alumni Prize, before pursuing her interest in teaching.
 Most recently, she taught at the Greene Hill School in Brooklyn.

-Manny is an alumnus of the Oliver Scholars Program.
+Manny is an Alumnus of Oliver Scholars.
 He attended the Salomé Ureña de Henriquez Campus School in Washington Heights and later attended Phillips Exeter Academy.
 Manny graduated from Wesleyan University in 2008 with a major in sociology.
 While in college, he pursued his passion for dance and was active in the local neighborhood through community service.
-Prior to joining the Oliver Scholars Program in March 2010, Mr. Vega worked for Major League Baseball and for the Florida Marlins baseball team.
+Prior to joining Oliver Scholars in March 2010, Manny worked for Major League Baseball and for the Florida Marlins baseball team.
 He is grateful to Oliver for instilling in him a passion for giving back and is proud to be where much of his personal development is grounded.